 Take command of a STARSHIP and out-manoeuvre the enemies of your race to gain victory.
 Hide in asteroid fields, lay traps with deadly gravatic mines, or battle for planets in this fast paced exciting game.

-WHAT YOU GET:- Introduction to Starship Combat.
-Advanced rules.
-Starship data+combat charts.
-Master control panels.
-78 die-cut full colour counters.
-Die-cut display counters.
+WHAT YOU GET: \ Introduction to Starship Combat. \ Advanced rules. \ Starship data+combat charts.